cnp3/ebook/principles/transport.rst

 .. [#fhtonl] For example, the :manpage:`htonl(3)` (resp. :manpage:`ntohl(3)`) function the standard C library converts a 32-bits unsigned integer from the byte order used by the CPU to the network byte order (resp. from the network byte order to the CPU byte order).
 Similar functions exist in other programming languages.

 .. [#fqueuesize] In the application layer, most servers are implemented as processes.
 The network and transport layer on the other hand are usually implemented inside the operating system and the amount of memory that they can use is limited by the amount of memory allocated to the entire kernel.

-.. [#fsizesliding] The size of the sliding window can be either fixed for a given protocol or negotiated during the connection establishment phase.
-We'll see later that it is also possible to change the size of the sliding window during the connection's lifetime.

 .. [#fautotune] For a discussion on how the sending buffer can change, see e.g. [SMM1998]_